portworx/katacoda-scenarios/px-backup-intro/backup-app.md

 Watch the backup until it turns green and is completed.
 You can click on the three dots to the right of the backup and select `Show Details` for more information during the backup.

-Finally, Click on the application link again and interact with it some more after backing it up so we add more data.
+Finally, Go back to the application in the browser again and click on the screen to add more data.

 https://[[HOST2_SUBDOMAIN]]-30123-[[KATACODA_HOST]].environments.katacoda.com